CosmoQuestX/CSB7.0/CONTRIBUTING.md

 ## Submitting changes

-For small bugfixes, please send a [GitHub Pull Request against the master branch](../../pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
+For small bugfixes, please send a [GitHub Pull Request against the main branch](../../pull/new/main) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 For larger pull requests it might be better to contact us via Discord first to test it in a separate branch.

 Please make sure all of your commits are atomic (one feature or bugfix per commit).